 There are more than 100 types of arthritis, and osteoarthritis is one of the most common and a leading cause of disability.
 Osteoarthritis is a degenerative condition.
 In knee osteoarthritis, the cartilage in the knee joint gradually wears down, becoming frayed and coarse, and the space between the bones also decreases.
 This causes bone-on-bone contact as you move, leading to the production of bone spurs, which can cause pain and limit your range of motion.
 While it is most common in older adults, it can also affect younger people.

 Symptoms and signs of arthritis in knee can vary in severity depending on how much damage has occurred in the joint.
-Symptoms tend to come on gradually and may include:
+Osteoarthritis knee pain and swelling is often worse after resting or sitting even just for a short time.
+Vigorous activity may cause your pain to flare up, and damp weather has also been associated with a worsening of symptoms in those with knee arthritis.
+Symptoms tend to worsen gradually and may include: